ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 When linking to a beatmap, make sure that the link actually links to that difficulty.
 All beatmap difficulty URLs looks like this: `https://osu.ppy.sh/beatmaps/{BeatmapID}`.

-The difficulty name can be left outside of the link text, but must be consistent.
+The difficulty name can be left outside of the link text, but doing so must be consistent throughout the entire article.

 ##### Beatmapsets